joelagnel/joelfernandes.org/_posts/2026-07-31-sum-broadcast-duality-gradient.md

 - Used many times: the gradients add.
 That was the broadcast vector in part 1 and the bias in [part 3]({% post_url 2026-07-30-neuron-gradient-dw-da-db %}).
 - Used conditionally: the gradient only flows down the path that was actually taken, which was the max in [part 2]({% post_url 2026-07-30-max-gradient-one-hot %}).

 Sum and broadcast are the cleanest example of the pattern because they are each other's mirror image.
-Once you have worked out one of them properly, you never have to work out the other.